BhaskaraSaraswathi/voice-controlled-drawing/README.md

 Google Speech API offline / errors

- -The default recognizer in speech_recognition uses Google Web Speech and requires internet access.
+ - The default recognizer in speech_recognition uses Google Web Speech and requires internet access.
 You can use offline backends like pocketsphinx, but installation and accuracy differ.